cyber-boost/helix/legal/pp.md

-# Symor Privacy Policy
+# Helix Privacy Policy

 **Effective Date: July 15, 2025**
 **Last Revised: July 15, 2025**

 CyberBoost LLC ("Licensor," "we," "us," or "our"), a Florida limited liability company, is committed to safeguarding your privacy.
-This Privacy Policy ("Policy") outlines our practices concerning the collection, use, and disclosure of information through our Symor software, including all source code, object code, executable files, documentation, and related services (collectively, the "Software"), and any associated offerings.
+This Privacy Policy ("Policy") outlines our practices concerning the collection, use, and disclosure of information through our Helix software, including all source code, object code, executable files, documentation, and related services (collectively, the "Software"), and any associated offerings.

 ## Article I - Definitions